EliasC/EliasC.github.io/README.md

 Wrigstad](http://www.wrigstad.com){:target="blank"} and [Dave
 Clarke](http://supercooldave.github.io/){:target="blank"} at
 [Uppsala University](http://www.it.uu.se){:target="blank"}.
 There,
-I did research on programming languages, in particular type systems for controlling aliasing and preventing data-races in concurrent and parallel programs.
+I did research on type systems for controlling aliasing and preventing data-races in concurrent and parallel programs.

 From April to July in 2018, I did an internship at Microsoft Research in Cambridge, working together with [Matthew